-(the mitochondrial markers) are often small moieties of which accurate and precise determination is difficult.
-In contrast, an internal marker is used when O_2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state within the assay, which yields flux control ratios, FCRs.
-FCRs are independent of externally measured markers and, therefore, are statistically robust, considering limitations of ratios in general (Jasienski and Bazzaz 1999).
+Different methods for the quantification of mitochondrial markers have different strengths and weaknesses.
+Some problems are common for all mitochondrial markers, mtE: (1) Accuracy of measurement is crucial, even highly accurate a reproducible measurement of chamber volume-specific $O_2$ flux results in expression inaccurate and noisy normalized by a biased and noisy measurement of a mitochondrial marker.
+This problem is acute in mitochondrial respiration because the denominators used (the mitochondrial markers) are often small moieties of which accurate and precise determination is difficult.
+In contrast, an internal marker is used when $O_2$ fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state within the assay, which yields flux control ratios, FCRs.
+FCRs are independent of externally measured markers and, therefore, are robust. considering statistically limitations of ratios in general (Jasienski and Bazzaz 1999).
 FCRs indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density on $J{0_2/\underline{m}X}$ and $I{0_2/\underline{N}X}$ from that of function per mitochondrial elementary marker, $J{0_2/mtE}$ (Pesta et al 2011; Gnaiger 2020).
-(2) If mitochondrial quality does not change and only the amount of mitochondria varies as a determinant of mass-specific flux, any marker is equally qualified in principle; then in practice selection of the optimum marker depends only on the accuracy and precision measurement of of mitochondrial marker.
+(2) If mitochondrial quality does not change and only the amount of mitochondria varies as a determinant of mass-specific flux, any marker is equally qualified in principle; then in practice selection of the optimum marker depends only on the accuracy and precision of measurement of mitochondrial marker.
 (3) If mitochondrial flux control ratios change, then there may not be any best mitochondrial marker.
-In general. measurement multiple of mitochondrial markers enables comparison and evaluation of normalization mitochondrial markers. for these Particularly during postnatal development, the activity of marker enzymes-such as cytochrome c oxidase and citrate synthase follows different time courses (Drahota et al 2004).
+In general. measurement of multiple mitochondrial markers enables comparison and evaluation of normalization these mitochondrial markers.
+Particularly during postnatal development, the activity of marker enzymes-such as cytochrome c oxidase and citrate synthase follows different time courses (Drahota et al 2004).
 Evaluation of mitochondrial markers in healthy controls is insufficient for providing guidelines for application in the diagnosis of pathological states and specific

-In line with the concept of the respiratory acceptor control ratio (Chance and Williams 1955a). the most readily applied normalization is that of flux control ratios and flux control factors (Gnaiger 2009; 2020).
+In line with the concept of the respiratory acceptor control ratio (Chance and Williams 1955a), the most readily applied normalization is that of flux control ratios and flux control factors (Gnaiger 2009; 2020).
 Then, instead of a specific mt-enzyme activity, the respiratory activity in a reference state serves as the mtE, yielding a dimensionless ratio of two fluxes measured consecutively in the same respirometric titration protocol.
-Selection of the state of maximum flux in a protocol as the reference state -e.g., ET-state in L/E and P/E flux control ratios (Gnaiger 2009) - has the advantages of: elimination (1) experimental variability in additional measurements, such as determination of enzyme activity or tissue mass; (2) statistically validated linearization of the response in the range of 0 to 1; and (3) consideration of maximum integrating a large number of metabolic steps in the OXPHOS- or ET-pathways.
-This reduces the risk of selecting a functional marker that is specifically altered by the treatment or pathology, yet increases the chance that the highly integrative pathway is disproportionately affected, OXPHOS- rather than ET-pathway in case of an enzymatic defect in the phosphorylationpathway.
+Selection of the state of maximum flux in a protocol as the reference state -e.g., ET-state in L/E and P/E flux control ratios (Gnaiger 2009) - has the advantages of: (1) elimination experimental variability in additional measurements, such as determination of enzyme activity or tissue mass; (2) statistically validated linearization of the response in the range of 0 to 1; and (3) consideration of maximum flux integrating a large number of metabolic steps in the OXPHOS- or ET-pathways.
+This reduces the risk of selecting a functional marker that is specifically altered by the treatment or pathology, yet increases the chance that the highly integrative pathway is disproportionately affected. e.g., OXPHOS- rather than ET-pathway in case of an enzymatic defect in the phosphorylationpathway.
 In this case, additional information can be obtained by reporting flux control ratios based on a reference state that indicates stable tissue-mass specific flux.